Sarah Rice

-Early years
+Early life

 Rice was born in Okinawa, Japan, while her father was serving in the U.S. Air Force there.
 Before her first birthday, the family moved to Arizona, where she, a sister, and two brothers grew up.
 Rice acted in some amateur productions and attended college for one year before she moved to New York at age 18.

 Career

-Although Rice initially sought to use her ballet training to perform in classical dance, one of her early roles was that of Louisa in The Fantasticks.
-On Broadway, she portrayed Johanna in Sweeney Todd (1979).
-She is also known for her Montreal performance of Andrew Lloyd Webber's The Phantom of the Opera, and her operatic performances in The Marriage of Figaro, The Barber of Seville and The Student Prince.
+Although Rice initially sought to use her ballet training to perform in classical dance, one of her early roles was that of Luisa in The Fantasticks.
+On Broadway, she created the original role of Johanna in Sweeney Todd (1979).
+She is also known for her Montreal performance of John Kenley and Robert Noll's The Phantom of the Opera-The Play, and her operatic performances in The Marriage of Figaro, The Barber of Seville and The Student Prince She performed with, among others, Michigan Opera Theater, Central City Opera, and the Santa Fe Opera.